chronoscan-capture/chrono-txt/docs/README.md

-# ChronoTxt - Advance PDF/Text to XML parser
+# ChronoTxt - Advanced PDF/Text to XML parser

 ## What ChronoTxT is: